-Press to activate feature or action, such as channel selection or return to previous channel.
+Press to activate a feature or an action, such as channel selection or a return to the previous channel.
 (This button's actions are similar to using the OK button.)

 Before you use the remote commander

 Before using the remote commander, you need to insert the supplied AA manganese batteries to enable communication between the computer and the remote commander.